Dictionary

 If one translates the three concepts of Baudelaire quoted above, pretre, guerrier, poete, and runs them through Google Ngram Viewer to search for frequencies and then analyse the correlations in an excel file, one can see that the Russian concepts correlate very high during the 20th century.
 The French concepts correlate only in the end of the 18th century and until the Napoleonic wars, that is before the bourgeois period which Baudelaire lived in and denounced.

 Masha Gessen describes an interesting expression of this in her book The Future is History.
-She describes a young woman in the 1990s, Masha, and says about her
+She describes the state of mind around 2000 of Masha, a young woman born in 1984, and says about her:

 She sometimes thought of herself as a sort of extraterritorial patriot: given a country, she would be proud, and given a uniform, she would serve.
 Instead, she was given Russia, which filled her heart with despair and her mind with the idea that life was not worth living.